EleckTroniiKz/proki-2024/README.md

-# Hackathon 2024 - Submission of Group *// Group Name //*
+# Hackathon 2024 - Submission of Group *AllradAntrieb*

 Team members:
-    - // Can Cetin //
+    - Can Cetin
-    - // Philip Schättgen //
+    - Philip Schättgen
-    - // Torben Grötzinger //
+    - Torben Grötzinger

 ## Description
-// First of all we create a new file containing a path to the png image that we want to match the gripper to.
+First of all we create a new file containing a path to the png image that we want to match the gripper to.
 Then we create a binary Mask of this png Image.
 We decrease the image quality to speef up our algorithm to determine where we should look in a higher resolution to find the best possible gripper position.
 On this mask we run our basic greedy algorithm.
 It starts at the middle point of the binary mask and test if the gripper can be places with 0 degree, if not we test this with 1 degere and so on.
- If we dont find a valid (degree-)position for the gripper, we get a new point from a bfs that is most near to the middlge point, and check again if we can place the gripper in a valid position. //
+If we dont find a valid (degree-)position for the gripper, we get a new point from a bfs that is most near to the middlge point, and check again if we can place the gripper in a valid position.

 ## How to Run
-// How to run our code: `python(3) solution/main.py path/to/input/tasks.csv output/solutions.csv`
+How to run our code: `python(3) solution/main.py path/to/input/tasks.csv output/solutions.csv`

 ## ... and other things you want to tell us
 // optional, e.g., design decisions, challenges you faced, etc. //